8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/content.md

 ## Principles

-1. Efficiency of movements increases the longevity of movement.
+1. Efficiency of movement increases the longevity of movement.
 	1. Speed hides inefficiencies.
 	2. Momentum hides inefficiencies.
 2. Correlation is not causation; however, context is important.